 Misdemeanors never drop off your personal record, so they can seriously affect your ability to find employment.
 A misdemeanor can result in jail time and fines or community service.

 Our LA defense lawyer Brian Hurwitz has experience representing individuals facing misdemeanors.
 Attorney Hurwitz works with each client personally, fighting for their rights from the investigation process all the way through the court proceedings.
-If you’re facing a misdemeanor, call the best criminal defense attorney in Los Angeles: attorney Brian Hurwitz.
+If you’re facing a misdemeanor, call the best defense attorney in Los Angeles: attorney Brian Hurwitz.

 What qualifies as a misdemeanor?